Preventing separation-related behaviour

 Download our leaflet ‘Learning to be left alone (PDF 4.92MB)’ for more advice on preventing separation-related behaviours.
 It contains a step-by-step guide to teach your dog that it’s all right to be alone by gradually increasing the time you are apart and showing them that they shouldn’t be frightened when you’re away.

 - preventing your dog from becoming bored in your absence

 - information on feeding and exercising them before you leave

 - the importance of avoiding punishment.
 Although it’s not easy if your dog misbehaves when you’re out don’t react badly.
 Separation-related problems worsen when owners punish their dogs when they return because dogs link the punishment with your return rather than the bad behaviour.

-See our leaflet ‘Learning to be left alone (PDF 60KB)’ for more information about why it’s vital you never punish your dog.
+See our leaflet ‘Learning to be left alone (PDF 4.92MB)’ for more information about why it’s vital you never punish your dog.

 The RSPCA only recommends using positive, reward-based training.

-Acknowledgement for this information is made to Drs.
-Rachel Casey, Emily Blackwell and John Bradshaw.
+Acknowledgement for this information is made to Dr Rachel Casey, Dr Emily Blackwell and Dr John Bradshaw.

 Sign up to our newsletter for more pet care advice